Representation at IAC BelCCI: Legal Services for Foreign Companies in Belarus

 Sole Arbitrator and Simplified Procedure

-If the claim amount is small, parties may agree to a single arbitrator.
-Belarusian residents may benefit from a simplified procedure without oral hearings under certain thresholds.
+For lower-value claims, parties may agree to a single arbitrator.
+Belarusian resident companies may also benefit from a simplified written procedure without oral hearings under certain thresholds — significantly reducing time and cost.

 Default Appointment by IAC Chairman